Tarp Mahal DIY Isolation Tank

 3. 10 large plastic clamps and 1 or 2 large metal clamps

 4. a containment tank.
-I have a 8’x5′ 325 Gallon Poly Open Top Containment Tank … it needs to have a nice wide lip so you can drill in it.
+I have an 8’x5′ 325 Gallon Poly Open Top Containment Tank … it needs to have a nice wide lip so you can drill in it.

 6. TARARIUM 660GPH Aquarium Fish Tank Filter – not ideal.
 A filter with 1500gph or 2300 to 2600gph aquarium/pond filter is preferred.